People's Republic of China country brief

 Community relations and cultural links are developing strongly and play a vital role in the Australia-China relationship.
 The Chinese community in Australia is an important part of our people-to-people links with China, and high growth in tourism and education has bolstered these links.
 China is our second largest source of visitor arrivals with 759,691 arrivals in 2013-14.
 Australia is one of the most popular destinations for Chinese students wishing to study overseas.
 China is Australia’s largest source of overseas students with over 119, 000 students in 2013.
 Diverse cultural activities are raising the profile of Australia, encouraging tourism and business, and fostering cultural ties between the countries.

 China has agreed to be involved in the New Colombo Plan from 2015, which will encourage an increased two-way flow of students between our countries.
 The initiative will help to lift knowledge of China in Australia and strengthen people-to-people and institutional relationships, through study and internships undertaken by Australian undergraduate students in the region.

 Australia-China engagement in education, science, business and culture brings significant economic, social and cultural dividends to both countries and adds value to the bilateral relationship.
 The Australia-China Council (ACC) promotes such engagement.
 The ACC was established by the Government in 1978 to foster people-to-people relations between Australia and China.

 During Prime Minister Abbott’s visit to China in April 2014, he and Chinese Premier Li Keqiang agreed to establish a 1.5 track leadership dialogue, the Australia-China High-Level Dialogue.
-The dialogue will recast and augment the previous officials’-level Australia China Forum.
-It will be the premier bilateral 1.5 track meeting that examines the entirety of the Australia-China relationship.
-The aim of the Dialogue is to enhance mutual understanding between Australia and China by bringing together senior Australian and Chinese government representatives and business, academia, and social leaders to discuss and debate key issues impacting on the relationship.
+The dialogue recasts and augments the previous officials’-level Australia China Forum, and is the premier bilateral 1.5 track meeting that examines the entirety of the Australia-China relationship.
+The Dialogue aims to enhance mutual understanding between Australia and China by bringing together senior Australian and Chinese government representatives and business, academia, and social leaders to discuss and debate key issues impacting on the relationship.
 These can include political and strategic issues, economic policies, and social and cultural developments.